ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## VDAFs and Compute Requirements

+The choice of VDAF can impact the computation and storage required for a DAP
+task:

+* The runtime of VDAF sharding and preparation is related to the "size" of the underlying measurements.
+For example, the Prio3SumVec VDAF defined in
-The choice of VDAF can impact the computation required for a DAP task.
-For instance, the Prio3SumVec VDAF {{!VDAF}} requires each measurement to be vectors of the same length, which all parties need to agree on prior to VDAF execution.
+  {{Section 7 of !VDAF}} requires each measurement to be a vector of the same length, which all parties need to agree on prior to VDAF execution.
 The computation required for such tasks increases linearly as a function of the chosen length, as each vector element must be processed in turn.

+* The runtime of VDAF preparation is related to the size of the aggregation parameter.
+For example for Poplar1 defined in {{Section 8 of !VDAF}}, preparation takes as input a sequence of so-called "candidate prefixes", and the amount of computation is linear in the number of prefixes.

+* The storage requirements for aggregate shares vary depending on the size of the measurements and/or the aggregation parameter.

-Therefore, care must be taken that a DAP deployment can handle VDAF execution of all possible VDAF configurations for any tasks which the deployment may be configured for.
+To account for these factors, care must be taken that a DAP deployment can handle VDAF execution of all possible configurations for any tasks which the deployment may be configured for.
 Otherwise, an attacker may deny service by uploading many expensive reports to a suitably-configured VDAF.

-The varying cost of VDAF computation means that aggregators deployments should negotiate reasonable limits for each VDAF configuration or measurement task, out of band with the protocol.
-For example, aggregators may agree on a maximum size for an aggregation job or on a maximum rate of incoming reports.
+The varying cost of VDAF computation means that Aggregators should negotiate reasonable limits for each VDAF configuration, out of band with the protocol.
+For example, Aggregators may agree on a maximum size for an aggregation job or on a maximum rate of incoming reports.

 Applications which require computationally-expensive VDAFs can mitigate the computation cost of aggregation in a few ways, such as producing aggregates over a sample of the data or choosing a representation of the data permitting a simpler aggregation scheme.

-> TODO: Discuss explicit key performance indicators, here or elsewhere.

 ## Aggregation Utility and Soft Batch Deadlines